ketchmain/ketchmain/README.md

-- 👋 Hi, I’m ketchmain
+- 👋 Hi, I’m ketchmain.
 - 📜 I have a Bachelor's degree in Real Estate.
 - 👀 I'm interested in everything information technology.
 - 🌱 I’m currently learning Nuxt.js on top of Vue.js for my hobby projects.